FelipePicchi/Felipe_abe516x/index.md

     * Title = string that will be displayed as graph title (i.e., "Farm1 Sep-Oct 2022 @ 20min")
     * Data = input desired data frame to have a feature smoothed (i.e., "Farm1_20min_SepDec2022")
-    * variable = string representing the farm feature of interest. (i.e., "East Room Humidity", "Nort Room Temp"...)
+    * variable = string representing the farm feature of interest. (i.e., "East Room Humidity", "Nort Room Temp", etc)
     * window_size = int, timedelta, str, offset, or BaseIndexer subclass.
 Size of the moving window: If an integer, the fixed number of observations used for each window.
 If a timedelta, str, or offset, the time period of each window.
 Each window will be a variable sized based on the observations included in the time-period.
 This is only valid for datetimelike indexes
     * output_plot = bool, default False.
 Whether to include the Plotly graph in the result containig tracing for both actual and smoothed data